When your brand is in crisis, you need three things by your side: lots of coffee, a stress ball, and a monitoring tool.

 You can customize any alert’s email, mobile, or web notifications to control how often you get them.

-You can also take it even further and activate Mention Pulse for your crisis-related alerts.
+You can also take it even further and activate Mention Spike for your crisis-related alerts.
 That will send you an email or text message whenever your alert’s current volume varies drastically from regular patterns, letting you know that something bad might be happening.

 When used strategically, your monitoring tool can help catch potential problems before they spin into a full-blown crisis, whether that’s for social media crisis management or web crisis management.

 By setting up alerts specifically designed to catch things on the rise and taking advantage of a few clever features built just for these scenarios, you can start reacting to complaints or news items before they spread too far.